mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 In my journal notes, I reflect on the difficulty of interupting the flow of making activities once they are underway.
 I thus began avoiding stopping making to share points to the whole class and avoid demonstrating key concepts on the screen.

+**Learners may not find coding a project a motivating project if it is only a private activity with no end audience.**
+Play Testing - each lesson can help with short term motivation of having a game product ready  for others to play.
+Showcase events help longer-term motivation towards and aid prioritisation as learners near the end of their project.

 **Code playground provides immediate feedback**.
 I chose a code editing tool set which drew on relevant design principles explored in the literature review (Resnick and Rosenbaum, 2013).